Shaky ceasefire collapses as summit in Kenya’s capital on the crisis gets under way.

-“The UN has been sending teams to the battle scenes, but they can only stand around and watch as the fighting continues,” he reported.
+“The UN has been sending teams to the battle scenes, but they can only stand around and watch as the fighting continues,” he said.

 “People in the camps are living in terrible conditions.
 There is no shelter left, so people are building shelters out of banana leaves – that is all they have to protect themselves from the rain.

-“It has been raining every day for the last nine days.
+“It has been raining every day for the past nine days.
 These people do not have clean water and they have nothing to treat the water that they use.
-Diseases like cholera have broken out.”

 The UN estimates that about 253,000 people have been displaced since September.